englekk/handbook-docs/Features/Features.md

 Keep track of current and upcoming Fuse features as we evolve through our beta.

-This overview is updated for each release. **Latest update: 9th of December 2015.**
+This overview is updated for each release. **Latest update: 1st of February 2016.**

 ## Legend